Music-and-Culture-Technology-Lab/omnizart/README.md

 Combines all the hard works developed by everyone in MCTLab into a single command line tool, and plan to distribute as a python package in the future.

 # About
-[Music and Culture Technology Lab (MCTLab)](https://sites.google.com/view/mctl/home) aims to develop technology for music and relevant applications by leverging cutting-edge AI techiniques.
+[Music and Culture Technology Lab (MCTLab)](https://sites.google.com/view/mctl/home) aims to develop technology for music and relevant applications by leveraging cutting-edge AI techiniques.

 # Plan to support
 | Commands | transcribe         | train              | evaluate | Description                       |